August 31st

 Meaning of the subhAShita:

-Loss of wealth, mental anguish, misdemeanors in the house, deceit, and disgrace - the prudent do not elucidate.
+Loss of wealth, mental anguish, misdemeanors in the house, deceit, and disgrace—prudent people do not elucidate (to the world).

 Commentary:

-The prudent do not bring unpleasant situations onto themselves.
-Publicizing these issues brings on either shame or embarrassment.
-Neither is desired by anyone.
+Prudent people do not invite unpleasant situations for themselves.
+Publicizing their issues brings on either shame or embarrassment.
+Neither of them is desired by anyone.
 The farsighted and judicious have this forethought and avoid facing it from the get-go!

-These topics come up when one indulges in mindless gossip and puts himself into situations where he might embarrass himself!
-Being judicious with words and not talking for the sake of talking, is the best way.
+These topics come up when one indulges in mindless gossip and puts himself in situations where he might embarrass himself!
+Being judicious with words and not speaking just to make a conversation is the best way.

 The wise speak because they have something to say, whereas a fool speaks because he has to say something!
 Speak wisely.